Analytics Market is a one-stop resource for anything you can do with Google Analytics. Tips and tricks, product news, API tools, and more!

 Cookies

-__utm.gif Request
+/collect Request

-If you can see that ga.js is being requested from the same server but not __utm.gif, it indicates a problem in the second block of JavaScript.
+If you can see that analytics.js is being requested from the same server but not __utm.gif, it indicates a problem in the second block of JavaScript.
 If neither are being requested, it indicates a problem with the first block of JavaScript.
-In either case it's usually a syntax error.
+In either case it’s usually a syntax error.
 Usually this is the result of modifications to the code that were done incorrectly or the code being reformatted by an email client.
-If you copy and paste the tracking code into an email, it may get reformatted when it's sent.
+If you copy and paste the tracking code into an email, it may get reformatted when it’s sent.
 If you must email the code, try copying and pasting into a text document and attaching that to your email.